Category Archives: Technique

 The trigger for this was a discussion of the suitability of a certain type of lens for landscape photography.
 I had made a point concerning a 85mm prime that I sometimes used, and the other party disagreed with my perspective.
 Several rebuttals to my thinking were offered, but the one offered as a sort of trump card was that using a 85mm lens for landscape is an inappropriate choice, and one should use a wide-angle zoom like a 16-35mm lens.

-While many landscape photographers know better, especially those who have done this for a while, it is surprising how many folks assume it to be accepted wisdom that proper landscape photography is done with ultra-wide to perhaps normal focal length lenses, and that the first and perhaps only lens that a landscape photographer would want would be such a lens.
+While many landscape photographers know better, especially those who have done this for a while, it is surprising how many assume it to be accepted wisdom that proper landscape photography is done with ultra-wide to perhaps normal focal length lenses, and that the first and perhaps only lens that a landscape photographer would want would be such a lens.
 (Again, I’m not getting into the prime v. zoom question here – I’ll save that fun topic for a later post. :-)

-In my view, the best answer to the “what focal length is best for landscape?” question is the focal length that works best for the photograph I am making right now.
+In my view, the best answer to the what focal length is best for landscape?” question is the focal length that works best for the photograph I am making right now.
 My current kit, based on full frame DSLR bodies, covers focal lengths from 16mm to 400mm — technically 560mm if I add a 1.4x TC.
-While I frequently work with less than the full kit (when backpacking, for example), when I’m not constrained by weight or other limitations I carry lenses to cover this full range and typically use most or all of them.
-What follows is an overview of some of the lenses I use, accompanied by some photographic examples and a bit of explanation.
-Continue reading Photographic Myths and Platitudes – ‘Landscape Photography Lenses’ (Part I)
+While I sometimes work with less than the full kit (when backpacking, for example), when I’m not constrained by weight or other limitations I carry lenses to cover this full range and typically use most or all of them.
+What follows is an overview of some of the lenses I use, accompanied by some photographic examples and explanations.

 Quick Examples of iPad Photo Post-Processing